delaneyfogarty/about-me-js-demo/README.md

 1. **Think about how to validate each of your features according to a Definition of Done**
 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

+My plan
+1.)
+Head & body in html, header, footer, and main section all come from template.
+2.)
+Add text to the header & main section (name, pronouns, hometown).
+3.)
+Add button and hidden div.
+4.)
+Style hidden class (animalDiv).
+5.)
+Add event listener for button click in app.js.
+6.)
+Add more cute styling.
 Additional considerations:

 -   Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?